alineniggeler/App-Inventor-MQTT-Extension/README.md

 Currently it is only possible to make a connection with TCP.
 However I would like to implement a way to establish a TLS/SSL connection.
 Also I would like to upgrade the MQTT version from 3.1.1 to 5, when Paho is ready.

 ## Docker
 You can host your own instance of App Inventor, how you can do this is described on their GitHub site.
 Because it takes some time to set all up, I created a Docker image which does all these steps.
-You can find it on DockerHub.
+You can find it on DockerHub, https://hub.docker.com/r/alnigg/appinventor.